Heating Ventilation and Ductwork

 Combustion Chamber

-The combustion chamber is constructed from a variety of materials and aluminum is the most frequently used.
-Cast iron was utilized in the past, but it’s harder to work with.
-It also weighs more.
-It is more prone to rust.
-Aluminum is lighter and less expensive and dissipates the heat faster.
-It is also free of harmful substances such as mercury or lead, making it safer for your HVAC system.
+Aluminum is the most popular material used in the construction of combustion chambers.
+Cast iron was once used, but it is more difficult to work with and weighs more than aluminum.
+It is also more susceptible to rust.
+Aluminum is lighter, less expensive and dissipates the heat faster.
+It is also free of harmful substances such as mercury or lead which makes it safer for your HVAC system.

 Air Ducts